brentvollebregt/nitratine.net/posts/putting-auto-py-to-exe-on-pypi/post.md

 So to take from this: hyphens < underscore in package names.

 ### Issues With README
 The next issue was with PyPI's Warehouse itself (afterwards).
 I wanted to render my README in PyPI but it wasn't doing it for some reason.
 I had later found that when looking at the [setup.py for Eel](https://github.com/ChrisKnott/Eel/blob/master/setup.py) I had thought it was a great idea to take the long_description value being set to `open('README.md', encoding='utf-8').readlines()[1]`.
-I thought very little about this and in the end actually decided to test it and found that it was only taking the first line from my README; copy and pasting is dangerous.
+I thought very little about this and in the end, actually decided to test it and found that it was only taking the first line from my README; copy and pasting is dangerous.

 Next was the fact that you needed a version of setup tools that was waaaay higher than what I had; a simple fix of course using `pip install setuptools --upgrade`.

-Lastly I had to add `long_description_content_type='text/markdown'` to setup.py but in all honesty did it in the middle of trying to solve the above two issues so am not 100% sure if this actually changed anything.
+Lastly, I had to add `long_description_content_type='text/markdown'` to setup.py but in all honesty, did it in the middle of trying to solve the above two issues so am not 100% sure if this actually changed anything.

-Lesson to take from this; know what you're copying and StackOverflow is very helpful (as I didn't already know that...)
+The lesson to take from this; know what you're copying and StackOverflow is very helpful (as I didn't already know that...)